-Due to COVID-19, the preserve closes at sunset and night fishing is not allowed at this time.
+Due to COVID-19, the preserve closes one hour after sunset and night fishing is not allowed at this time.

 The West Branch of the DuPage River snakes through the forest preserve for more than 2 miles, offering scenic beauty for all visitors in addition to ample fishing opportunities.